Utah police: Avalanche killed 4 local backcountry skiers

 They were experienced skiers who were well known in the community, Drew Hardesty with the Utah Avalanche Center told the Salt Lake Tribune.
 The avalanche danger around Salt Lake was high on Saturday, the center said as it tweeted out a warning hours before the avalanche.

-A faint distress call from an avalanche beacon alerted police to the slide shortly before noon on Saturday.
+A faint distress call alerted police to the slide shortly before noon on Saturday.
 The survivors found their four companions and dug them out, but they were already dead, police said.

-The still-unstable snow conditions kept rescuers from immediately recovering the bodies; recovering operations resumed on Sunday morning.
+The avalanche was “incredibly wide,” Wilson said, and still-unstable snow conditions kept rescuers from immediately recovering the bodies Saturday.
+Recovery operations resumed Sunday morning.

 Avalanches have also claimed other lives in recent days: the bodies of three hikers were found near Anchorage, Alaska, on Thursday.
 In Colorado, four backcountry skiers have died in two separate slides in the last week.